Kirpan: History

 Fresco of Bijla Singh from Gurdwara Baba Atal, Amritsar, depicting him holding a kirpan on his waist.

 Sikhism was founded in the 15th century in the Punjab region of Early-Modern India.
 At the time of its founding, this culturally rich region was governed by the Mughal Empire.
 During the time of the founder of the Sikh faith and its first guru, Guru Nanak, Sikhism flourished as a counter to both the prevalent Hindu and Muslim teachings.
 The Mughal emperor Akbar focused on religious tolerance.
 His relationship with the Sikh Gurus was cordial.

 The relationship between the Sikhs and Akbar's successor Jahangir was not friendly.
 Later Mughal rulers reinstated shari'a traditions of jizya, a poll tax on non-Muslims.
 The Guru Arjan Dev, the fifth guru, refused to remove references to Muslim and Hindu teachings in the Adi Granth and was summoned and executed.

 This incident is seen as a turning point in Sikh history, leading to the first instance of militarisation of Sikhs under Guru Arjan Dev's son Guru Hargobind.
 Guru Arjan Dev explained to the five Sikhs who accompanied him to Lahore, that Guru Hargobind has to build a defensive army to protect the people.
 Guru Hargobind trained in shashtar vidya, a form of martial arts that became prevalent among the Sikhs.
 He first conceptualised the idea of the kirpan through the notion of Sant Sipahi, or "saint soldiers".
+According to Pashaura Singh, Guru Hargobind had his warriors keep a kirpan.

 The relationship between the Sikhs and the Mughals further deteriorated following the execution of the ninth Guru Tegh Bahadur by Aurengzeb, who was highly intolerant of Sikhs, partially driven by his desire to impose Islamic law.
 Following the executions of their leaders and facing increasing persecution, the Sikhs officially adopted militarisation for self-protection by creating later on the Khalsa; the executions also prompted formalisation of various aspects of the Sikh faith.
 The tenth and final guru, Guru Gobind Singh formally included the kirpan as a mandatory article of faith for all baptised Sikhs, making it a duty for Sikhs to be able to defend the needy, suppressed ones, to defend righteousness and the freedom of expression.

 Manufacturing

 Guru Hargobind is believed to have settled expert swordsmiths around Darbar Sahib in Amritsar.
 With Guru Gobind Singh ordaining the kirpan as one of the five Ks, demand for kirpans increased.
 During the Sikh Empire, Amritsar became a hub of arms manufacturing to provide weaponry to the Sikh forces.
 The first power-operated kirpan factory in Amritsar came-about in the 1940s.
-During the 1980s, there was a brief pause of six-months in manufacturing kirpans post Operation Blue Star in 1984, which negatively affected business.
+During the 1980s, there was a brief pause of six months in manufacturing kirpans post Operation Blue Star in 1984, which negatively affected business.
 By the 1990s, the industry had recovered and thousands of kirpans were being produced on a daily basis by kirpan-manufacturing units.